mjf1406/slot-scheduler/README.md

   - when editing a class, allow a linked class to be selected, where they both share TEXT column data
     - call this Linked Class and it shares only the TEXT column
 - added: can now create a new class for the current week only
-- UX: user can now mark an entire day as no school day
+- UX: user can now mark an entire day as no school day for the given week only
-- UX: user can now disable a slot using the action menu
+- UX: user can now disable a slot using the action menu for the given week only
 - UX: can remove a class from only the current week by hiding and then revealing hidden classes so they can be unhidden

 ## Change Log